 Green ‘Moon Girl’ Jacket or Dress

-Green pull ring zip jacket with contrast white trim or green pull ring zip mini-dress with contrast white trim, stand up collar, in either wool gabardine or poly-jersey.
-Large white ‘bug eye’ sunglasses.
+Green pull ring zip mini-dress with contrast white trim and stand up collar, in either wool gabardine or poly-jersey.
+Large white ‘bug eye’ sunglasses by Oliver Goldsmith.

 Looks like André Courrèges (again), though actually by Mary Quant.
 Less green and a lot more white and this outfit could practically be taken from his 1964 Moon Girl collection.
 It’d be no surprise to discover Audrey is wearing Courrèges’ signature flat kidskin boots.